 Content Marketing Module ✍️

-- Optimal word count targets
+- Optimal word count based on competitors

-- Keywords to include naturally
+- Related terms and LSI keywords to include naturally

 SERP Tracker🔍